-Collection & Storage: Muscle and swab samples were collected at the Applied Anatomical Research Center (AARC) at Sam Houston State University in Huntsville, TX, USA during the month of November 2018 (temperatures were highly variable; ranged from 28°C to 0°C).
-Three types of sample were taken: swabs, tissue biopsy punches, and archival muscle tissue.
-Three swab types (microFLOQ[®] direct swabs (Fig 1A), Short Genetics 4N6FLOQSwabs[®] (Fig 1B), and Long Genetics 4N6FLOQSwabs[®] (Fig 1C) were collected from the same areas as the tissue samples, with red muscle being swabbed.
-The swabs were collected on six days (0, 1, 4, 10, 13, 20).
-Swabs were collected for three storage times (0, 1, 3 months) at RT (25°C).
-The three swab types were collected in triplicate for each storage time from both the upper and lower body, totaling 54 swabs (N=18 for each swab) a day.
-To note, this poster does not show results of Long Genetics swab.
+Collection & Storage: Muscle and swab samples were collected at the Applied Anatomical Research Genotyping: STR amplification was performed on DNA extracts using the Investigator 24 plex QS kit as per the manufacturer's protocol [36].
+Amplification of the pre-processed microFLOQ[®] swabs was performed using the Center (AARC) at Sam Houston State University in Huntsville, TX, USA during November 2018 (temperatures highly variable; range: 28°C to 0°C).
+Three types of sample were taken: swabs, tissue Investigator 24Plex GO!
+Kit (QIAGEN) with modification to the cycling parameters (doubled two final extension steps).
+Amplified products were separated and detected on a 3500 Genetic Analyzer (Thermo Fisher Scientific). biopsies, and archival muscle tissue.
+Three swab types (microFLOQ[®] direct swabs (Fig 1A), Short Genetics Data were analyzed on GeneMapper IDX v.1.4 using an analytical threshold of 100 RFU and a stochastic threshold 4N6FLOQSwabs[®] (Fig 1B), and Long Genetics 4N6FLOQSwabs[®] (Fig 1C) were collected from the same areas of 200 RFU.
+Tertiary analysis was performed with an in house excel workbook. as the tissue samples, with red muscle being swabbed.
+Swabs were collected on six days (0, 1, 4, 10, 13, 20) for three storage times (0, 1, 3 months) at RT (25°C).
+The three swab types were collected in triplicate Subsampling: Subsampling was performed using microFLOQ[®] swabs to collect and amplify DNA from the Genetics for each storage time from both the upper and lower body, totaling 54 swabs (N=18 for each swab) a day.